 Dairy products - Dairy food items like cheese, milk and yoghurt have a lot of reasons to be considered healthy food for healthy teeth.
 They are high in calcium which helps to fortify the enamel, maintain bone density, balance the pH level in the mouth and have other perks too.
 It helps in preserving the tooth enamel and also enhances saliva production, which keeps the bad bacteria at bay.

 Apples and pears - As the saying goes, “An apple a day keeps the doctor away.”
 But will your apple a day keep your dentist away too?
-Keeping dentists away is never a good option, but to some extent, apples can certainly help your pearly whites.
+Keeping dentists away is never a good option, but to some extent, apples can undoubtedly help your pearly whites.
 Apple and other fibrous fruits cleanse your mouth and enhance salivation, which neutralises the acid in your mouth.

 Nuts - How can we forget nuts when we are talking about the benefits of teeth?
 Calcium, phosphorus, fibre, vitamins, iron and the list is so long if we try to write the perks our teeth can get out of nuts like almonds, cashews, walnuts etc.